cup of wrath

 The church is awaiting the return of Christ, when he shall appear the second time "unto salvation".
 This means that his appearance will bring about the deliverance of his people from the troubles of the world, "Seeing it is a righteous thing with God to recompense tribulation to them that trouble you; And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels" (2nd Thessalonians 1.6-7 KJV bible).

-If Jesus was going to be rapturing some or all of his servants out of the world, then why does the bible instruct us as Christians to be expectant and hopeful for his appearance, as in Titus 2.12-13, "Teaching us that, denying ungodliness and worldly lusts, we should live soberly...Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ" (Titus 2.12-13 KJV bible)?
+If Jesus was going to be rapturing some or all of his servants out of the world, then why does the bible instruct us as Christians to be expectant and hopeful for his appearance, "Teaching us that, denying ungodliness and worldly lusts, we should live soberly...Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ" (Titus 2.12-13 KJV bible)?

 The bible tells us to be hopeful in anticipation for Christ's return as Chief of all shepherds, "Feed the flock of God which is among you...And when the chief Shepherd shall appear, ye shall receive a crown of glory that fadeth not away" (1st Peter 5.4 KJV bible).
-This verse describes the appearance of Christ, not a rapture of the church.

 2nd Thessalonians chapter 2 gives the signs before Jesus returns.

-In 2nd Thessalonians the apostle gives us a message about the end of the age.
+In 2nd Thessalonians 2 the apostle gives us a message about the end of the age.
 He gives us a concise answer about what must happen before Jesus' return.
 These events are important signs that a watchman should look for.

 "And, brothers, we entreat you, by the coming of our Lord Jesus Christ, and of our gathering together to Him, for you not to be quickly shaken in the mind, nor to be disturbed, neither through a spirit, nor through speech, nor through letter, as through us, as if the Day of Christ has come.
 Do not let anyone deceive you in any way, because that Day will not come unless first comes the falling away, and the man of sin is revealed, the son of perdition, the one opposing and exalting himself over everything being called God, or object of worship, so as for him "to sit in the temple of God" as God, setting forth himself, that he is God" (2nd Thessalonians 2.1-4 LITV bible).

-As today, there was also confusion about these events in the time of the early church.
+As today, there was also confusion about these events in the early church.
 There were many theories about the end of the age.
 2nd Thessalonians 2 is given by the apostle as a clarification to believers.
 The apostle warns believers about deception, and gives two super-signs that will precede Jesus' return.

 Christ's return to earth will be a cataclysmic event that fulfills many prophecies.
-One of these important prophecies is the first resurrection of the dead.
+One of these esoteric prophecies is the first resurrection of the dead.
 The first resurrection of the dead will happen immediately at Jesus' presence.

 "Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed" (1st Corinthians 15.51-52 KJV bible).
 Jesus will return at the last trumpet, which is the seventh trumpet, and at his appearance, the saints (both living and dead) will be changed into resurrection bodies).